yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 | | | Pump vX - vY |
 | | | TIB vX - vY |

-The above compatibility matrix table will be included in future [release notes]({{< ref "product-stack/tyk-gateway/release-notes/overview" >}}) for Gateway for releases 5.3+.
-Furthermore, the release notes will include tested third party dependences, such as PostgreSQL, MongoDB, Redis etc.
+The compatibility matrix table shown above will be part of upcoming [Gateway release notes]({{< ref "product-stack/tyk-gateway/release-notes/overview" >}}) for versions 5.3 and beyond.
+Additionally, these release notes will list tested third-party dependencies like *PostgreSQL, MongoDB, Redis*, and more.

 ---